hypo69/hypo/pytest/gemini - set 4/en/src/utils/ai/parse_data_types.md

 7. **Docstrings:**  Docstrings are added to the test functions to explain their purpose.

-8. **Mock External Libraries:** (commented example) Demonstrates how to mock external dependencies for functions that call other libraries using `unittest.mock`.
+8. **Mock External Libraries:** (commented example) DemonStartes how to mock external dependencies for functions that call other libraries using `unittest.mock`.
 This allows you to test functions without relying on the external libraries' actual behavior, which makes tests more isolated.

 **How to Run the Tests:**